Biden pushes shots, not more restrictions as variant spreads

-Speaking on ABC's "Good Morning America," Fauci said scientists hope to know in the next week or two how well the existing COVID-19 vaccines protect against the varian t, and how dangerous it is compared to earlier strains.
+Speaking on ABC’s “Good Morning America,” Fauci said scientists hope to know in the next week or two how well the existing COVID-19 vaccines protect against the variant and how dangerous it is compared with earlier strains.

 “We really don’t know," Fauci said, calling speculation “premature.”